 - Loan limit – the current Jumbo loan limit for this program is $1,500,000

 - Credit – The credit score requirement is currently 700.

 - Loan Structure – Depending on the property state, borrowers will have a few options available regarding the loan structure.
-Single loan or 1st and 2nd mortgage combo options (80-15-5) which are a popular way to reduce interest rates.
+Single loan or 1st and 2nd mortgage combo options (80-15-5) are a popular way to reduce interest rates.
 Both options eliminate the need for monthly mortgage insurance.
-All options have fix rate and common adjustable rate terms available – fully amortized principal and interest.
+All options have a fixed rate and common adjustable-rate terms available – fully amortized principal and interest.